eXpert-Framework/EncodeXpert/README.md

 **To download EncodeXpert, please read the installation guide:**
 (Step-by-step guide in it)

-## Installation Guide
+### Installation Guide
 **To install EncodeXpert, please do the following:**
-1. Please donwload EncodeXpert.dmg from GitHub or from our website.
+1. Please donwload EncodeXpert from GitHub or from our website.

 <img width="237" alt="Latest-Relase" src="https://github.com/user-attachments/assets/c175a3ad-b451-44a2-a40c-72bb595984b0">

 2. Once the zip file is downloaded, please open it.
-3. "EncodeXpert" app will be automatically unzipped.

-4. Please drag EncodeXpert into the Applications folder.
-5. When you first open EncodeXpert, a MacOS Gatekeeper dialog may appear:

->"EncodeXpert" cannot be opened because the developer cannot be verified.

-6. Please control-click the installer and select open.
-7. MacOS Gatekeeper alert may appear:

->"EncodeXpert' may harm your Mac.
-Do you want to open it?

-8. Select "Open" under the Gatekeeper alert.
-9. EncodeXpert will open.
+3. Now you can just add the app to the applications.

 **Thanks for installing EncodeXpert! :-)**